Thursday, July 31, 2025

 knowledge that our bold actions—laden with high-

-minded intent—that the fruits of this war will provide
+minded intent—that the fruits of this war would provide

 confidence and nourishment to our kind for generations.